nikitavoloboev/data/looking-back/2018/2018-february.md

 ![](https://i.imgur.com/FhPnsgw.png)

 > Pretty crazy for a random thought of making a post and going through with it.
 Lesson learned though.
-Share things I have made, perhaps something awesome will come out of it.
+Share things I made, perhaps something awesome will come out of it.

 ![](https://i.imgur.com/bMkyxSG.png)